SEC to hire Dalia Blass as top asset management regulator: source

-WASHINGTON The U.S. Securities and Exchange Commission is poised to hire Dalia Blass to lead the division that regulates asset managers, according to a person familiar with the matter.
+WASHINGTON (Reuters) - The U.S. Securities and Exchange Commission is poised to hire Dalia Blass to lead the division that regulates asset managers, according to a person familiar with the matter.

 Blass, an attorney at Ropes & Gray LLP, is an SEC alumnus who previously worked in the Investment Management division that she is being tapped to lead.